OfficeDev/hands-on-labs/O3659/O3659-2 OfficeAddinWebSDK/Skype_for_Business_Web_SDK_Excel_Add_in.md

     });
     }
     ```
-This access token will be used to authenticate the user when attempting to sign into Skype for Business.
+This access token will authenticate the user when attempting to sign into Skype for Business.

 11. Add the Skype initialization code to your **$(document).ready()** function